 The workers’ compensation insurer, or one of its representatives, nurses and/or investigators, may contact you after your accident.
 We recommend that you do not speak to them directly, as this may hurt your claim.
 This is a good time to call an experienced workers comp lawyer to learn your rights.
 The work injury attorneys of Turley Redmond Rosasco & Rosasco will be glad to guide you through the process and fill out all forms to protect your rights to the compensation you deserve.
 We can explain every issue that may come up in a workers’ comp claim, including how much money you will be entitled to receive, your medical benefits, pre-existing conditions, denial of treatment, termination of benefits, return-to-work issues, permanent disability cash awards and workers’ compensation settlements.

-Experienced And Aggressive New York Job Accident Lawyers
+Experienced And Aggressive Job Accident Lawyers in New York

 At Turley Redmond Rosasco & Rosasco, L.L.P., you can trust our attorneys to listen to you first before recommending a course of legal action.
 Unlike some other lawyers who love to hear themselves talk (blah, blah, blah), we pride ourselves on getting to know our individual clients at our initial in-office consultation.
 Many law firms will just send you forms, and you may never meet an attorney!